ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 ## Anthos Components

-Anthos is really a branding name for a collection of software components rather than a piece of software by itself.
+Anthos is really a **branding name for a collection of software components** rather than a piece of software by itself.
 Collectively, the components work together to achieve the above.
 Let's take a look at the components that make up Anthos (according to their [documentation](https://cloud.google.com/anthos/docs/components)):

 1. **GKE On-Prem**<br>
-I'll let the docs speak for itself: "GKE On-Prem is hybrid cloud software that brings Google Kubernetes Engine (GKE) to on-premises data centers.
+"GKE On-Prem is hybrid cloud software that brings Google Kubernetes Engine (GKE) to on-premises data centers.
 With GKE On-Prem, you can create, manage, and upgrade Kubernetes clusters in your on-prem environment and connect them to Google Cloud Platform Console." (https://cloud.google.com/gke-on-prem/docs/overview)
 1. **GKE**<br>
 GKE is Google Cloud's managed Kubernetes offering.
-Given that Kubernetes originated from Google, GKE is one of the best managed offerings for Kubernetes out there.
+Given that Kubernetes originated from Google, GKE is arguably the best managed offering for Kubernetes out there.
 1. **Migrate for Anthos**<br>
 "A tool to containerize existing applications to run on GKE."
 Basically a fancy name for scripts that help you generate Kubernetes yaml configs for your existing VMs.
 1. **Multi-cluster management overview**<br> A lacklustre name to represent a collection of tools to connect between your GKE On-Prem with other clusters on the Google Cloud Platform.